-that her "situation ha[d] changed badly, indescribably" and that she hoped her letter would reach Minnie "before we by Leah Davenport, Research Assistant, Pearlstine/Lipov Center for Southern Jewish Culture, and College of Charleston sophomore, majoring in Jewish Studies and Women's and Gender Studies esiding in a vault in Special Collections at the College of comfortably in Berlin.
+Crying Out for Help: Letters from the Minnie Tewel Baum Papers, 1938-1941 by Leah Davenport, Research Assistant, Pearlstine/Lipov Center for Southern Jewish Culture, and College of Charleston sophomore, majoring in Jewish Studies and Women's and Gender Studies residing in a vault in Special Collections at the College of comfortably in Berlin.
 Malie's letters introduced her daughters, Charleston's Addlestone Library is a binder containing 15 Ida, age twelve, and Peppi, who was one, and profusely thanked or so letters between two people who never met.
 The Minnie Tewel Baum Papers are comprised of the correspondence between Malie Landsmann and Minnie Baum, two cousins, one living in Germany, the other in Camden, South Carolina.
 While the conversational nature of the letters indicates that